Backlog management hero 1

 The speed at which software developers can deliver features within a given time period is increasing rapidly, particularly within the last decade.
 However, their ability to generate and collect ideas often becomes compromised, creating an organizational impediment to organization.

 A software development backlog describes the product’s future, but it often becomes overloaded.
 This tendency can delay a product’s time to market and reduce its quality.
 Restoration of the backlog can be a key requirement for getting a project back on track and fostering the innovation that’s so important for successful software development.
 This post explains the importance of the backlog and how it affects software development.
-It also discusses how to prevent the backlog from becoming overloaded, which is essential for maintaining a productive development environment.
+It also discusses how to prevent the backlog from becoming overloaded, which is essential for maintaining a productive development environment through a clear backlog management strategy.

 A backlog is a list of actions that a development team may complete to achieve a desired outcome for a software application.
 It can include bug fixes, new features, changes to existing features and infrastructure changes among other possibilities.
 The backlog is the most authoritative source for team activities, meaning that the team shouldn’t work on anything that isn’t on the backlog.
 However, the mere fact that a task is on the backlog doesn’t mean that it will ever be delivered, since it’s only an option for delivering an outcome rather than a commitment.
 Adding an item to the backlog should be a fast, easy process, as should the removal of an item.

 The development team owns the backlog and may assign a specific team member with responsibility for maintaining it.
-A backlog may have a variety of formats, although user stories are the most common.
+Product backlogs may have a variety of formats, although user stories are the most common.
 Story maps and information radiators are also common tools that team members use to describe backlog items.

 The development team determines the specific format that will best serve as a reminder of tasks they may work on.
 Backlog items vary considerably in size and detail, primarily depending on when the team expects to work on them.
 An item that the team will work on soon should be smaller, but contain enough detail to complete the task.
 Items that lack an expected start date may be broader in scope with less detail.